-Head of Commercial Studies cstock@mescairo.com
+Head of Humanities Faculty

+shawkins@mescairo.com

-COMMERCIAL STUDIES
+COMMERCIAL SUBJECTS

 The Commercial Studies subjects are Business Studies, Economics and Travel & Tourism.
 All students will be involved in the business sector in one way or another when they leave school.
 For this reason, it is very important that they have a basic understanding of how a business operates.